Favorite Opening Lines

 What's up with our girl?
 Is she going to be okay?
 What's got her thinking such un-lively, un-Elizabeth-like thoughts?
 I'll be back in a few months with more details about this new story.

-Don’t even get me started on other books I’ve loved and their first lines: Jo grumbling on the rug about no presents, no possibility of taking a walk, and even every Who down in Who-ville and twelve little girls in two straight lines.
+Don’t even get me started on other books I’ve loved and their first lines: Jo grumbling on the rug about no presents, no possibility of taking a walk, it being a pleasure to burn, number four Privet Drive, and even every Who down in Who-ville and twelve little girls in two straight lines.

 What first lines have stayed with you?